 Unfortunately you were discovered and consequently landed in jail!

 You were sentenced to two years imprisonment, thankfully the judge didn’t come down heavily on you.
-Being jailed wasn’t the painful thing, the painful thing was that after the judge gave his verdict that day in the court, Doris strutted down to you, her heels clacking on the wooden floor and spat the emotionless ‘See what you’ve brought to the family?
+Being jailed wasn’t the painful thing, the painful thing was that after the judge passed his verdict that day in the court, Doris strutted down to you, her heels clacking on the wooden floor and spat the emotionless ‘See what you’ve brought to the family?
 Shame.
 You’re just a disappointment.’
+Her disdainful eyes rolled over you like fireballs.

 You served your jail term hoping that when you’re out you’d be able to make it up to her.